U.S. flag

 • Identify the etiology of pelvic inflammatory disease.

-• Review the presentation of pelvic inflammatory disease.
+• Assess the clinical presentation of pelvic inflammatory disease.

-• Outline the treatment and management options available for Pelvic inflammatory disease.
+• Implement evidence-based treatment and management options for pelvic inflammatory disease.

-• Describe interprofessional team strategies for improving care coordination and outcomes in patients with pelvic inflammatory disease.
+• Apply interprofessional team strategies to improve care coordination and outcomes for patients with pelvic inflammatory disease.

 Access free multiple choice questions on this topic.